Want respondents to attach files to their answers? Then include a File Upload block in your typeform.

 The File Upload block is a PRO feature that allows respondents to upload any file from their computer or mobile device, which you can then download via the Results panel.

-The File Upload question supports all file types (with a maximum file size of 10MB).
+The File Upload block supports all file types (with a maximum file size of 10MB).
 So, for example, you could ask your respondents to send you an MP3 file with their demo tape, a DOC file with their resume, or a photograph in JPEG format.

 People can upload files from their mobile device.
 If they’re viewing the typeform on a phone or tablet they can either upload a photo from their library or snap a picture with the camera and upload it.